 Basis for Relative Priority The housing priorities reflect the fact that the County has an older core of viable housing stock that can be preserved as affordable dwelling units and stimulate community pride.
 The County will focus on rehabilitation of units, not only to improve the quality of life of residents and neighborhoods, but to prevent homelessness.
-Programs and activities to assist owner households will focus on the elderly, who

-have fewer resources and a fixed income, and upon small related households, who have high costs of rehabilitating or upgrading homes in the County's municipalities' aging housing stock.
+Programs and activities to assist owner households will focus on the elderly, who have fewer resources and a fixed income, and upon small related households, who have high costs of rehabilitating or upgrading homes in the County's municipalities' aging housing stock.
 Programs will assist in the upkeep of these homes, preserve the existing stock, and, in the process, preserve the neighborhoods.

-Programs and activities to assist renter households will focus on small relate renter households and the elderly, particularly for households earning less to 30% AMI.
+Programs and activities to assist renter households will focus on small related renter households and the elderly, particularly for households earning less than 30% AMI.
 These are the households most likely to fall into homelessness.

-3 Priority Need Name Public Improvements

-Priority Level High

-Population Extremely Low

-Low

-Moderate

-Middle Large Families

-Large Families Families with Children

-Elderly

-Non-housing Community Development

-Geographic City of Plainfield City of Hillside

-Areas Affected Rahway

-Allected Borough of Roselle Park

-Borough of Roselle

-City of Linden

-Countywide

-Associated Planning, Coordination and Capacity Building

-Goals Public Infrastructure Improvements
+3 Priority Need Name Public Improvements Priority Level High Population Extremely Low Low Moderate Middle Large Families Families with Children Elderly Non-housing Community Development Geographic Areas Affected City of Plainfield City of Hillside Rahway Borough of Roselle Park Borough of Roselle City of Linden Countywide Associated Goals Planning, Coordination and Capacity Building Public Infrastructure Improvements

-The County will make CDBG funds available to participating cities, borouge townships, and town to make infrastructure improvements to low- and moderate-income areas of their community.
-Potential infrastructure projinclude, but are not limited to, water and sewer lines, street and sidewall improvements, and drainage improvements.
+Description The County will make CDBG funds available to participating cities, boroughs, townships, and town to make infrastructure improvements to low- and moderate-income areas of their community.
+Potential infrastructure projects include, but are not limited to, water and sewer lines, street and sidewalk improvements, and drainage improvements.
 Many of these needs are considered necessary line items in municipal budgets.
 In Union County municipalities, these repairs and upgrades cannot be afforded by the municipality.
 Local municipality revenues are inadequate.
-Basis for Relative Priority Community Development priorities were developed based on the review analysis of the information summarized in the Consolidated Plan, including community participation process, consultations, the needs assessment, a housing market analysis.
-In addition to consultations with participating jurisdictions, the County conducted consultations with local non-profit seproviders to gauge community development needs.

-4 Priority Need Name Public Facilities

-Priority Level High

-Population Extremely Low

-Low Moderate Large Families Families with Children Elderly Elderly Frail Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Non-housing Community Development

-Geographic City of Plainfield

-Areas City of Hillside

-Affected Rahway Borough of Roselle Park Borough of Roselle City of Linden Countywide
+Basis for Relative Priority Community Development priorities were developed based on the review and analysis of the information summarized in the Consolidated Plan, including the community participation process, consultations, the needs assessment, and housing market analysis.
+In addition to consultations with participating jurisdictions, the County conducted consultations with local non-profit service providers to gauge community development needs.
+4 Priority Need Name Public Facilities Priority Level High Population Extremely Low Low Moderate Large Families Families with Children Elderly Elderly Frail Elderly Persons with Mental Disabilities Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Non-housing Community Development Geographic Areas Affected City of Plainfield City of Hillside Rahway Borough of Roselle Park Borough of Roselle City of Linden Countywide